 Seating will also be available in the Civic Center on the Main Campus beginning at 4:30 pm on Friday, May 10, 2019.
 Guests will be able to view the outdoor ceremony streamed to a big screen in the comfort of an air conditioned building.

 The ceremony begins promptly at 6:00 pm.
 Graduates must report to Building 5 by 5:00 pm to line up in marching order.*

 Please note that traffic around the Main Campus is heavy a few hours before, during and after the graduation ceremony.
 It is recommended that both graduates and guests leave ample time to navigate traffic and find a parking space before ceremony activities begin.

 A designated area will be provided for guests with disabilities.
 Students with disabilities are asked to contact Cathy Davis, Counselor, at 252-738-3350 if special arrangements are needed.

 Sign language services are provided during the ceremony for students and guests who are hearing impaired.

 Printed diplomas are not distributed during commencement.
-You will be given instructions after the ceremony that will direct you to a designated area of the campus where you will pick up your diploma.
-To make the diploma distribution process as quick and efficient as possible, we ask that your family and friends wait for you outside.
+Graduates will be given instructions after the ceremony that will direct them to a designated area of the campus where they will pick up their diploma.
+To make the diploma distribution process as quick and efficient as possible, we ask that family and friends wait for graduates outside.

 Those individuals who applied to graduate, but do not participate in the graduation ceremony, may pick up their diploma in person in Building 8 on the Main Campus beginning the Monday after graduation.
-A photo ID is required to pick up your diploma.
-Any diplomas not picked up after approximately one week will be mailed to the address indicated on the Curriculum Application for Graduation form.
+A photo ID is required to pick up a diploma.
+Any diplomas not picked up after approximately one week will be mailed to the address indicated on the Application for Graduation.
 Summer graduates will receive their diplomas in the mail by late August.
-Graduation fees must be paid before your degree will be distributed to you regardless of whether or not you participate in the commencement ceremony.
+The graduation fee must be paid before the graduate's degree will be distributed to him or her regardless of participation in the commencement ceremony.